BilalQadri/Emacs-Project-Manager/README.md

 # Emacs-Project-manager
-A project manager for Emacs which works with https://github.com/BilalQadri/CLWs
+A project manager for Emacs

 -   Put `(load-file "~/.emacs.d/start.el")` into `.emacs`